geohackweek/GoogleEarthEngine/_episodes/05-reducers.md

 By printing the resulting collection to the Console, we can see we've accessed 365 images, each with 1 band named 'pr'.

 #### Apply a Sum Reducer and Visualize Results
 The `imageCollection.reduce()` operator allows you to apply any function of class `ee.Reducer()` to all images in the collection.
-If your `ImageCollection` had multiple bands, the reducer is applied separately to all bands (unless the reducer has multiple inputs, in which case the collection band number and number of inputs must match).
-You can find available reducers and their descriptions in the searchable API reference under the **Docs* tab in the upper left panel of the code editor.
+If your `ImageCollection` had multiple bands, the reducer is applied separately to all bands (unless the reducer uses multiple bands as inputs, in which case the number of bands in the image collection must match the number of inputs required by the reducer).
+You can find available reducers and their descriptions in the searchable API reference under the **Docs** tab in the upper left panel of the code editor.

 <br>
 <img src="../fig/05_reducerMenu.PNG" border = "10">
 <br><br>

 Some commonly used reducers have shortcut syntax, such as `imageCollection.mean()`, `imageCollection.min()`, and conveniently, `imageCollection.sum()`.
-Both are demonstrated in the following code chunk.
+Both syntaxes are demonstrated in the following code chunk.

 {% highlight javascript %}
 // reduce the image collection to one image by summing the 365 daily rasters